 Collect additional data on fishes in the LCR such as size, species, sexual condition and characteristics, and external parasites (i.e., Lernaea cyprinacea).

-Modifications to this project include continued collaboration with fish biologists from the Navajo Nation, expansion of remote sensing efforts throughout the LCR, and exploration of changes to sampling (e.g., extra gear types) that could eventually lead to a single fall trip in future years.
+Modifications to this project element from previous years include continued collaboration with fish biologists from the Navajo Nation, expansion of remote sensing efforts throughout the LCR, and exploration of changes to sampling methods (e.g., extra gear types) that could eventually lead to a single fall trip in future years.

 Project Element G.3, Juvenile Chub Monitoring near the Little Colorado River Confluence